 The next deadline for applications is July 15, 2016 at 5pm.

-VANS gratefully acknowledges core supporters of the Mentorship Program: the Robert Pope Foundation and the Craig Foundation.
+VANS gratefully acknowledges core support of the Mentorship Program from the Craig Foundation.
 With additional support from the Nova Scotia Department of Communities Culture and Heritage and the Halifax Regional Municipality.